vmeazevedo/Curso_Python/README.md

 Hello, my name is Vinícius Azevedo.
 I currently live in São Paulo, Brazil.

-This repository aims to store some random codes that I am developing during my learning of the Python language, along with professor Gustavo Guanabara.
+This repository aims to store some random codes that I am developing during my learning of the Python language.

 Feel free to use my codes are all open-source, if you can contribute with them also making some improvement would be of great value!